 Sam Hamm turned to screenwriting when it became apparent he would never make a living as a cartoonist.
 His screen credits include Never Cry Wolf, Batman, Batman Returns, and Monkeybone, and he co-created, with Sam Raimi, the television series M.A.N.T.I.S.
 At the moment he is working on an untitled comedy for DreamWorks, a two-part Batman comic for DC, and an episode of the cable anthology series Masters of Horror, to be directed by Joe Dante.
 His favorite hobby is missing deadlines.
 He lives in San Francisco with his wife, Ruth Asawa School of the Arts Creative Writing Department Head, Heather Woodward.

-Lily Robert-Foley is a doctoral student in comparative literature at Université of Paris 8, and teaches English at Université d’Angers in France.
-In 2009, she transcribed and annotated The North Georgia Gazette (Green Lantern Press).
-She is also the author of two forthcoming books, m (Corrupt Press) and graphemachines (Atelier de l’Agneau).
+Lily Robert-Foley is a professor at the Université Paul Valéry – Montpellier.
+She is also the author of two books, m (Corrupt Press) and graphemachines (Atelier de l’Agneau).
 She is co-editor of the Omnia Vanitas Review, a journal of literary erotica.

 Nick Hoff is a writer, translator, and bookseller.
 His translations of Friedrich Hölderlin’s Odes and Elegies were published by Wesleyan University Press in December, 2008; he has also published translations and poems in Telos, The Journal of Modern History, Fifth Wednesday, and other journals.
 Nick studied philosophy at Yale University.